menu iconknow your dna logosearch icon

 Genetic and Environmental Risks of Disease

-You're more likely to develop a disease if you have both a genetic and environmental risk for it.
+You’re more likely to develop a disease if you have both a genetic and an environmental risk for it.

 For example, to reduce your risk of health issues linked to genetic factors, you can: